blameitonyourisp/funky/README.md

 ## Description

-Funky is a dead simple jsdoc plugin which introduces the @funky plugin (and explicit aliases) which is designed to set the kind, access, and scope properties of jsdoc doclets.
+Funky is a dead simple jsdoc plugin which introduces the @funky tag (and explicit aliases) which is designed to set the kind, access, and scope properties of jsdoc doclets.

 ```javascript
 /**